holon-platform/holon-examples/datastore/jdbc-datastore/README.md

 The [TestPropertyModel](https://github.com/holon-platform/holon-examples/blob/master/datastore/jdbc-datastore/src/test/java/com/holonplatform/example/datastore/jdbc/test/TestDatastore.java) class is a JUnit test class to show how to use the `Datastore` API to create, update delete and query the _products_, relying on the `PropertyBox` type to handle the property values.

+## Run this example

+Run the unit test class using `mvn test` or your favorite IDE command.

 ## Documentation

 The complete _Holon Platform reference guide_ is available [here](https://holon-platform.com/docs/current/reference).